seenthattinker/Conceptinero/wiki/glossary.md

 premises, facilities or equipment for the prosecution of SR&ED in
 Canada:

--   the cost of the maintenance and upkeep of such premises, facilities or equipment; and
+- ![x]the cost of the maintenance and upkeep of such premises, facilities or equipment; and
--   other expenditures, or those portions of other expenditures, that are directly related to that provision and that would not have been incurred if those premises or facilities or that equipment had not existed
+- ![x]other expenditures, or those portions of other expenditures, that are directly related to that provision and that would not have been incurred if those premises or facilities or that equipment had not existed